Call local rate

 What is post-separation abuse?

-Where children are involved, survivors may remain legally and practically connected to their ex-partner for many years – creating ongoing opportunities for abusive dynamics to continue through parenting arrangements, finances or legal processes.
+Leaving an abusive relationship does not always remove an abuser’s desire for control.
+Post-separation abuse can present in a number of ways, from manipulating communication and decision-making, to withholding financial support or using children as a means of exerting pressure.
+Where children are involved, survivors may remain legally and practically connected to their ex-partner for many years, creating ongoing opportunities for abusive dynamics to continue through parenting arrangements, finances or the legal process itself.

 Why abuse can escalate during divorce